 Here's what they sent back:

-For comparison purposes, here's the virgin oil analysis that Blackstone on a sample of the same batch of oil.
+For comparison purposes, here's the virgin oil analysis that Blackstone did on a sample from the same batch.

 Blackstone didn't have much data on road raced H23A1s, so I consulted my engine builder as well as a few Honda racers for their opinion on the metal content that appeared in the report.
 The general consensus was that this level of bearing wear would be expected from a regular oil change in a track driven H series motor.
 However SCCA racers change their oil after every race weekend (usually 2 hours or less for a sprint race weekend), while this oil was thrashed on for nearly 3 times as long.
 While I won't say that the oil protects the engine 3 times as well, it does indicate that PTH 5w30 is doing an above-average job of protecting the engine's internals.

 Surprisingly, the on-track abuse and extra-long oil change interval didn't have much an effect on the oil itself.
 SUS Viscosity and cSt viscosity remained well within the acceptable range, and the Flash point remained a very high 415 degrees.
 The PTH 5w30 remained chock full of anti-wear additives with the Phosphorus and Zinc numbers barely changing from the new oil analysis.
 A still-high Total Base Number of 5.7 indicated that there was still lots of life left in the oil.

 Although Blackstone recommended that I go back to more sensible oil change intervals, the numbers indicate that I could have run the car even longer on the same oil.
 That is pretty impressive, to say the least.